Postgraduate Course: Innovation-driven Entrepreneurship (CMSE11202)

 |Additional Information (Assessment)

-The Project report will be assessed on the quality of documentation, research and analysis.
+- The Group report will be assessed on the quality of documentation, research and analysis.
 Feedback will be given within 3 weeks.

 |No Exam Information